top of page

 We will be adding new practices each month, so be sure to check back.
 You can also subscribe to our newsletter for the latest additions.

-Embrace your inner critic
+Embrace your Inner Critic

 The Practice

-Step One: Draw your own inner critic
+Draw your own inner critic

 List in bubbles all the messages they have to say.